deanturpin/germs.dev/posts/keywords.md

-# Dean Turpin &mdash; Senior Software Engineer
+# deanturp.in &mdash; Senior Software Engineer

 <!-- Note {YEARS} is inserted dynamically by the build pipe -->